shawntabrizi/shawntabrizi.github.io/blog/2023-04-05-polkadot-competitive-research.md

   - polkadot
 ---

-##### This is a [repost from the Polkadot forum](https://forum.polkadot.network/t/9-ideas-for-the-decentralized-future-of-polkadot/4731), responding to the announcement of the Web3 Foundation's Decentralized Futures Program.

 ## Goals

 Look deeply into the technical abilities and developer experiences provided by other Blockchain and Web3 ecosystems, and bring back learnings, features, and facts to the Polkadot ecosystem.